How To: MSME Startup in PH - DTI, Permits, & BIR in AI Era

 Certificate of Authority

-There are also other business entities you can opt for:
+There are other business entities possible:

-- one-person corporation (OPC)
+• one-person corporation (OPC)

 Sole proprietorships are registered with the Department of Trade and Industry.
 One-person corporations, partnerships, and corporate entities are registered with the Securities and Exchange Commission (SEC).